rehabmalik/CSC120-A7/reflection.md

 - Overloaded the constructor in the House class for houses that require an elevator and with a hard coded number of floors in an instance where standard houses are being created in a specific area.

 - What worked, what didn't, what advice would you give someone taking this course in the future?
+This one felt a lot easier compared to the other assignments.
+It took me a while to figure out which methods to overload and what they might be used for but they all worked in the end.